 RefreshSQL A StringList that defines an SQL Statement used to refresh a single row in the dataset.
-ModifySQL A StringList that defines an SQL Statement used to update a single row in the database from updated field values in the current row of the dataset.
-InsertSQL A StringList that defines an SQL Statement used to insert a single row into the database from field values in the current row of the dataset DeleteSQL A StringList that defines an SQL Statement used to delete a single row in the database corresponding to the deleted (current) row of the dataset.
+ModifySQL A StringList that defines an SQL Statement used to update a single row in the database from updated field values in the current row of the dataset. (the UPDATE RETURNING clause is supported see 6.6.1.4) InsertSQL A StringList that defines an SQL Statement used to insert a single row into the database from field values in the current row of the dataset (the INSERT RETURNING clause is supported see 6.6.1.4) DeleteSQL A StringList that defines an SQL Statement used to delete a single row in the database corresponding to the deleted (current) row of the dataset.